Girişimcilik

 For a solopreneur the price advantage is not just “no rent paid” — it means the same budget funds an AI co-founder team.
 That leverage did not exist in 2019.

-Bonus for Turkish sole proprietors: under the Tax Procedure Law, a portion of the home-office electricity, internet, rent share and depreciation can be deducted as business expense (confirm with your accountant).
+Bonus for the self-employed: a portion of home-office electricity, internet, a rent share and equipment depreciation can typically be deducted as a business expense (confirm with your accountant or tax advisor).
 That lowers net tax.

 Advantage 2 — Comfort Zone: Critical for Deep Work in 2026